michael-hart/vauilt-hunters-player-reset/README.md

 ```
 /the_vault reset_player all BobJones
 ```

+This will print a message to verify the command.
+Either click the response text or re-enter the command within 10 seconds.
+If you take longer than ten seconds to repeat the command, it will time out and the process will restart.

 This will not reset Minecraft achievements for the player.
 If you also want to reset player achievements, use this
 command: